lynnpye/sl_triggers/README.md

 # More Details Please!
 SL Triggers Redux (SLTR, though you may still see references to SLT) is, at its heart, a way to run various tasks in response to events in game.
 The original focus of SLTR was purely on the four basic SexLab events (Sex Start, Orgasm, Sex End, Separate Orgasm via SLSO), but the framework has been expanded to not be tied solely to SexLab events.
 In addition, out of the box, you can also set up hotkeys to run scripts on demand, set scripts up to run on the (in-game) hour, and even run scripts directly via console command.

-These scripts are simple .ini files with an easy to understand syntax and a number of examples available to work from.
+These scripts are simple .sltscript (text) files with an easy to understand syntax and a number of examples available to work from.
 Scripts are comprised of commands.
 Commands can be things like "av_set" (to set an Actor Value) or syntactic commands like "goto" (to script execution to a different line).

 Additionally, more commands can be added as command libraries, to expand the capabilities of your scripts even further.